-ARC grant 2019: Defining molecular and cellular crossroads between Cancer and Regeneration: Insights from Platynereis, an emerging cell and developmental biology model.
-PI: M. Vervoort and E. Gazave; 2020-2021
+(2020 – 2021) ARC grant 2019: Defining molecular and cellular crossroads between Cancer and Regeneration: Insights from Platynereis, an emerging cell and developmental biology model.
+PIs: M. Vervoort and E. Gazave.

-Ligue national contre le cancer 2019: Defining molecular and cellular crossroads between Cancer and Regeneration: Insights from Platynereis, an emerging cell and developmental biology model.
-PI: M. Vervoort and E. Gazave; 2020-2021
+(2020 – 2021) Ligue national contre le cancer 2019: Defining molecular and cellular crossroads between Cancer and Regeneration: Insights from Platynereis, an emerging cell and developmental biology model.
+PIs: M. Vervoort and E. Gazave.

-Successful grants resulting from the McDonnell Initiative Pilot program
+Successful grants resulting from McDonnell Initiative Pilot program (2016-2019)

 Maienschein is the co-Director, along with Kate MacCord, of the McDonnell Initiative.

-NSF, with Mary Elting, Saad Bhamia, and Fred Chang, “Collaborative Research: CYBORG cells: Modular integration of synthetic organelles into living cells,” 2019-2022
+(2019 – 2022) NSF, with Mary Elting, Saad Bhamia, and Fred Chang, “Collaborative Research: CYBORG cells: Modular integration of synthetic organelles into living cells.”

 Karl Matlin and Jane Maienschein

 Matlin is a professor emeritus at University of Chicago.
 He led the microscopy component of the initiative during the pilot grant.